 - The StuCard– It is a green, travel insurance and a discount card for students and teachers and offers 100,000 discounts

 Cutting on costs is a tedious task and it will need calculated steps.
-To get a detailed counselling from comparing costs of living to discount cards and many other ways, you can contact a Leverage Edu expert and live your dream of studying abroad.
+Hope you found some helpful ways to reduce cost of living as an international student!
+To get detailed counselling from comparing costs of living to discount cards and many other ways, you can contact a Leverage Edu expert and live your dream of studying abroad.